zoccoler/napari-flim-phasor-plotter/README.md

 ## Installation

 You can install `napari-flim-phasor-calculator` via [pip].
-Currently, only the development version is available:
+Currently, only the development version is available.

+Create a conda environment:

+    conda create -n napari-flim-phasor python=3.9

+Activate the environment:

+    conda activate napari-flim-phasor

+Then install napari (and git if on Windows):

+    conda install -c conda-forge napari git

+And finally install the plugin development version with:

     pip install git+https://github.com/zoccoler/napari-flim-phasor-calculator.git